ThorbenKuck/WireDI/README.md

 In this example right here, we have two classes, A and B and A has a dependency to B. Since both classes are marked with `@Wire`, the framework can identify these classes and inject them safely into each other.

 As you run this code, a lot happens behind the curtains.
 The annotation processor generates instance of `IdentifiableProvider` classes, which you can even see in the compiled sources.
 These providers hold a sum of static information about this class, that are then used at runtime; Including the template as to how this class is created.

-#### And why does everything need the @Wire annotation

-You are right.
-Up to a certain point, it would be very easy to remove it.
-We could just say "the root class needs to have this annotation" and the rest might just be instantiated.

-By adding the annotation requirement, we explicitly allow intersection of created instance and to control the lifecycle of those, even though it would be faster when we were doing it correctly.

-Far in the future, in an utopia (or dystopia?) where everything would happen at compile time, we could think about dropping this requirement, but for now we won't.
-This requirement allows us the interoperability with all the existing frameworks

-### Setter injection

-### Field injection

-## Aspects

-## Properties

-### Compile time bindings

-## Property Bindings